aiidateam/aiida-core/docs/source/howto/installation.rst

     In order to use the same agent instance in every future opened shell, and most importantly to make this accessible to the AiiDA daemon, you need to make sure that the environment variables of ``ssh-agent`` are reused by *all* shells.

-    To make the ssh-agent persistent, downlod the script :download:`load-singlesshagent.sh <load-singlesshagent.sh>` and put it in a directory dedicated to the storage of your scripts (in our example will be ``~/bin``).
+    To make the ssh-agent persistent, downlod the script :download:`load-singlesshagent.sh <include/load-singlesshagent.sh>` and put it in a directory dedicated to the storage of your scripts (in our example will be ``~/bin``).

     .. note::